What's the difference between rental car insurance and personal auto insurance?

 Learn more about rental car insurance and when to consider buying it.

 What do I do if I damage a rental car?

 Whether you're driving your own vehicle or a rental car, the first thing you should always do after an accident is make sure that no one is injured.
 Call 911 if necessary and move to a safe location out of harm's way.
-Exchange contact information with the other drivers involved, but don't admit fault (even if you think you're at fault.)
+Exchange contact information with the other drivers involved, including the policy information found on your proof of insurance.

 The next step is to document the incident.
 Take photos of the damage to both vehicles.
 If there are witnesses, speak with them and record their contact information.
-Make sure you call the police, as you'll need a copy of the accident report for insurance purposes.
+Make sure you call the police and provide them with the facts of what happened, as you'll need a copy of the accident report for insurance purposes.
 You should also record the names and badge numbers of any officers present.